Andrew-Acin/Andrew-Acin.github.io/README.md

 This is where i downloaded the map creating software tiled. https://www.mapeditor.org/

 - Stretch goals
-  1.I would like to add the forgrounds to make the player walk behind objects when walking.
+I would like to add the forgrounds to make the player walk behind objects when walking.
-  2.I would like to add extra maps to make the game longer so would need to connect more maps to exits.
+I would like to add extra maps to make the game longer so would need to connect more maps to exits.
-  3.Add obsticles that player needs to avoid to continue.
+Add obsticles that player needs to avoid to continue.